 As NFC technology continues to evolve, new and innovative uses for NFC are likely to be developed.
 NFC technology is still in its early stages, but it has great potential.
 It could make a wide variety of everyday tasks easier and more convenient.

 Here are 5 reasons, why we think the use of NFC technology will continue to increase:

 - It’s secure.
 NFC transmissions are short range, giving the individual more control over how they interact with the technology.

 - It’s versatile.
 NFC can easily be implemented across a broad range of industries and situations.

-- It’s open technology and standards-based.
-Universal standards provide more choices for customers and leads to stable systems.
+- It’s an open technology and standards-based.
+Universal standards provide more choices for customers and lead to stable systems.

 - It has working committees promoting its adoption.
-NFC has a number of primarily industry-led organizations working behind the scenes to increase NFC adoption.
-One of these is the NFC Forum.
+NFC has several primarily industry-led organizations working behind the scenes to increase NFC adoption, i.e. the NFC Forum.

+So, passports with an NFC chip can be used for online identity verification.
 The verification of the biometric NFC chip provides the highest security in document verification technology available on the market today.
-However, not every user device has the reading capability and also most locally used identity documents, such as driver’s licenses or national ID cards, don’t yet have NFC chips embedded.
+However, not every user device has the reading capability and most locally used identity documents, such as driver’s licenses or national ID cards, don’t yet have NFC chips embedded.

 As an online identity verification company, PXL Vision utilizes this aspect of NFC technology where feasible, allowing individuals to remotely identify themselves by using their electronic passports or other NFC equipped identity document.
-Learn about this and our other online identity verification solutions by visiting our company website.
+Learn more about our online identity verification solution.